Our Story

 Many of my students had experienced trauma.
 While some had autism or Down syndrome, others had learning disabilities or had gone through traumatic events that affected their ability to learn.
 Their minds developed coping mechanisms to deal with these experiences, which made it difficult for them to process new information.

-My dogs became essential to their healing.
+My dogs became essential to their lives.
 I noticed a pattern: my dogs offered the children unconditional love.
 This love taught the children what it meant to truly connect with someone.
 It allowed them to open up emotionally, relax, and move beyond the fight-or-flight reflex.
-They started to take things at a slower pace and began the healing process.
+They started to open up and connect!

-The dogs became conduits of healing, eventually giving the children enough confidence to extend that love and trust to others.
+The dogs became conduits of connection, eventually giving the children enough confidence to extend that love and trust to others.
 This helped break the cycle of trauma and its accompanying responses.

 Hannah’s Heart